stylersnico/nginx-secure-config/README.md

 * A+ on SSL Labs
 * A on Security Headers (.io)

-If you want to use a NGINX release that support every of this, you can use: https://github.com/stylersnico/nginx-openssl-chacha-naxsi

-If you want to use a NGINX release bundled with your system, you can use the `nginx.conf-debian-extras` that is tested against nginx-extras under Debian 10 and support every of the above except 0-RTT and Brotli.
+If you want to use a NGINX release that support every of this, you need to use the package **nginx-extras** on Debian 11 that support every feature listed here.